 ¼ cup Costco E.D.
 Smith Raspberry Spread

-Using a stand or hand held mixer cream butter until soft and fluffy.
-About 1 minute.
+Using a stand or hand mixer, cream butter until soft and fluffy (usually about 1 minute).

 Add sugar, almond extract and vanilla and mix again until combined.
 Add flour and mix until flour is incorporated and you have a dough.

-The next day take dough out of refrigerator and start scraping dough with a metal spoon to get about a tablespoon of dough each.
-The dough will seem like cement but trust me it will work.
+Take dough out of refrigerator and start scraping dough with a metal spoon to get about a tablespoon of dough per cookie.
+The dough will seem like cement, but trust me - it will work.

-Cool on cookie sheet for 1-2 minutes before transferring to cooling rack.
+Cool on the cookie sheet for 1-2 minutes before transferring the cookies to a cooling rack.

 Drizzle with melted white chocolate if desired.